 Power Supply at the Waterside

-We bring so much equipment to the waterside these days!
-Not just fishing gear, but also lots of electronics like mobile phones, laptops, TV, bait boats, batteries for the electric motor, etc. At public waters and some paid fishing spots, there’s no power supply, so you need to find a solution to last for several days.
-In this article, I’ll explain how I did it.
+These days we're taking more and more to the waterside: not just fishing gear, but also electronics like phones, laptops, bait boats and batteries for the electric motor.
+On public waters and many day ticket waters there's no power supply, so you need to find your own solution to last a few days.
+In this article I'll show how I've tackled this and which methods work well.

 Self-Sufficient at the Waterside